void4/IntroductionToPython/README.md

 ## Syntax and Semantics

 The main challenge new programmers encounter is understanding the way the interpreter steps through the program - this is called the control flow.
 To understand what your program does you need to understand what gets executed when.
-This is what differentiates programming from writing cooking recipes, you might to create some effect only when a condition is true, or repeat something a thousand times.
-When you want something to happen, you have to be explicit and specific about it, because the interpreter (unfortunately) cannot read minds.
+You need to think a bit like the computer.
 Luckily, in Python, only one thing is executed at the same time.

+What also differentiates programming from writing more simple lists of instructions (like cooking recipes), is that you often want create some effects only when a condition is true, maybe at a specific time, or when the user typed something in.
+Things like repetition are also common.
+A process (that is what a running program is called) can have complex behavior.

+When you want something to happen, you have to be explicit and specific about it, because the interpreter (unfortunately) does not know what you want.
+When you want it to stir the pot, you have to tell it exactly how many times, because it won't guess by itself.
+There is no room for interpretation (hah!).

+The specificity can also be a bit frustrating, because a tiny mistake, like forgetting a colon, will result in the program running incorrectly, or not running at all.
+These errors (called "bugs", because they flew into and block your machine) are sometimes difficult and time-consuming to hunt down.
+If you are working on a specialized project, you will need to find and understand the right documentation.
+Patience is key.

 top down vs bottom up description

-Interpreting mode vs executing a file
+## Interactive mode vs File execution

+You can start the interpreter by typing 'python' + Enter in your command line.
+If you do not give a filename, the interpreter enters the interactive mode, where you can type in programs line by line.
+You can leave it by typing `exit()` or pressing Ctrl+C.

+On the other hand, if you have a program file, you can start execution with:
+`python <programname>.py`

-A program consists a text file with a special ending (.py for Python).
+A program file consists a text file with a special ending (.py for Python).

 Each line can contain a statement or nothing (whitespace or a completely empty line).